Skip to content

 HTTP API

 In this stage, you’ll build an in-memory key-value store and expose it over a REST API.
+It won’t survive a restart yet, but it’s the foundation every later stage builds on.

 You’ll implement the following endpoints: